shivakumar96/Movie-Review-Rating-App/frontend/movie-review/README.md

-# Movie Reiveew React App
+# Movie Reivew React App

 This is the frontend for the Moview Review App